Simele massacre: Cultural impact and legacy

-The British were standing firmly behind the leaders of their former colony during the crisis, despite the popular animosity towards them.
+The British were standing firmly behind the leaders of their former colony during the crisis, despite the popular animosity in Iraq towards them.
 Brigadier General E. H. Headlam of the British military mission in Baghdad was quoted saying "the government and people have good reasons to be thankful to Colonel Bakr Sidqi".

 The Simele massacre continues to remain integral to the understanding of modern Assyrian identity, as the memory of persecution still holds strong within descendants of survivors and the general Assyrian people today.
 Shlimon Bet Shmuel, an Assyrian artist from Iraq, sang a song publicly about the Simele massacre in 1973, which would lead to his exile to Tehran.
 Shlimon had performed the song during the third anniversary of the Assyrian Cultural Club in Baghdad, and was identified as a nationalistic singer by the Ba'athist government of Iraq.
 Shlimon's song stands out as one of many different poems and stories that have been written about the massacre since 1933, with other's such as William Saroyan's Seventy Thousand Assyrians also gaining recognition.

 The events of Simele are said to have influenced Raphael Lemkin in his coining of the term genocide when devising initial provisions to prevent such crimes from occurring again.
 In the Assyrian community worldwide, 7 August has officially become known as Assyrian Martyrs Day, also known as the National Day of Mourning, in memory for the Simele massacre, declared so by the Assyrian Universal Alliance in 1970.
 While the day is usually commemorated to remembering the massacre, it has since been extended to apply to other events such as the Assyrian genocide.
 In 2004, the Ba'athist Syrian government banned an Assyrian political organization from commemorating the event and threatened arrests if any were to break the ban.